yoki31/delivery-carrier/delivery_carrier_label_postlogistics/doc/guides/delivery_method_setup.rst

     e. g.
 You can add a delivery instruction as optional for rare case when the customer asks to be called when the package arrives.

-Here is an exemple of *Applied by default* option.
+Here is an exemple of *Applied by default* option. *Applied by Default* is checked.

 .. image:: ../_static/img/delivery_method3-option-default.png
    :alt: Applied by default option